Last Updated: September 21, 2021

 13. Urbanites are more likely to use this app.

-According to WhatsApp statistics from January 2018, this messaging service is more popular among city dwellers.
+From January 2018, this messaging service is more popular among city dwellers.
 Namely, just 46% of adult Brits residing in rural areas used this platform, whereas as many as 61% of those living in urban ones were on it.

 Why Do Brits Use WhatsApp?